Architecture:

 Right: Wright’s Quadruple Block Plan for the Prairie Grid Iron, 1911.
 The Frank Lloyd Wright Foundation Architect (The Museum of Modern Art, Avery Architectural & Fine Arts Library Columbia University, New York).

-The Goodrich House is a fascinating example of the very early years of Wright’s Oak Park practice.
+The Goodrich House is a fascinating example not only of the early years of Wright’s Oak Park practice, but also his desire to create a pleasant, livable space for a middle-class family.
 As he had intended, the house continues to provide a comfortable home for an Oak Park family.

-Although he did not build his speculative development, Charles E. Roberts played an instrumental role Wright’s career.
-In fact, as a member of the board of trustees for Unity Temple, Roberts helped Wright secure the commission to design a revolutionary Oak Park church in 1906.
-An article in the Oak Park River Forest World newspaper of 1975 explains that Roberts was pivotal in making the project happen.
-According to Marion Herog (the granddaughter of a church leader who had voted against the Wright design) when her grandfather became skeptical about the project, Roberts had Wright create a model and the two men “explained the building to the committee.”
-After this presentation, the board voted in favor of building Wright’s famous Unity Temple.
+A 1975 article in the Oak Park River Forest World newspaper explains that Charles E. Roberts was pivotal in making Unity Temple happen.
+According to Marion Herzog (the granddaughter of a church leader who had voted against the Wright design), when her grandfather became skeptical about the project, Roberts had Wright create a model and the two men “explained the building to the committee.”
+After this presentation, the board voted in favor of building Wright’s radical plans for Unity Temple.
+The building is recognized as one of his most important works— it is listed today as a National Historic Landmark and as a UNESCO World Heritage Site.

 Close up view of porch column with decorative diamond element, 2025.
 Photo by Julia Bachrach.